neuvector/docs/user/pages/02.deploying/08.ecs/docs.md

 }
 ```
 ### Live Updating NeuVector
 You can do a live update of the NeuVector containers in ECS without interrupting services.
 NeuVector’s services can be easily updated or upgraded without interrupting any running services.
-To do that in AWS ECS:
+To do that in Amazon ECS:

 1. If you have multiple controllers or Allinones deployed as a cluster, ignore this step.
 If there is only a single Allinone/controller in the system, find a new ECS instance and deploy a 2nd Allinone/controller container on it (follow the NeuVector allinone/controller ECS deployment steps).
 After deployed, in the NeuVector management console, you will see this new controller up and running (under Resources > Controllers).
 This is required so that all stateful data is replicated between controllers.

 2. In ECS Services, reset and delete the old Allinone/controller service.
 Pull the updated NeuVector images manually or trigger AWS ECS to pull new versions of Allinone/controller containers from Dockerhub or your private registry.

 3. Create a new revision of the Allinone/Controller task, update the “CLUSTER_JOIN_ADDR” to the 2nd Allinone/controller’s private node IP address.

 4. Create a new service to deploy this new task (follow the same steps to deploy on ECS).
 After completed, the new version of the Allinone/controller should be up and running.
 From the NeuVector management console, all the logs and policies should still be there.
 Optionally, you can bring down the 2nd Allinone/Controller container now since there should be a Allinone/Controller now started on the original node.

 5. From ECS Services, shutdown and update the Enforcers.
 Manually or auto-trigger the pulling of new Enforcer images.
 Then restart or update the Enforcer on all nodes.
 From the NeuVector console, you will see all Enforcers are up to date.

 6. If you are using the separate Manager container instead of the Allinone (which already has the manager in it), simply shutdown and remove the old manager container.
 Then pull the new manager version, and deploy it, pointing the CLUSTER_JOIN_ADDR to the IP of the controller.

 All NeuVector containers are now updated live.
 All policies, logs, and configurations are unaffected.
 The live graph view will be regenerated automatically as soon as there is new live traffic flowing between containers.